Time moves more slowly if you’re a fly

 They also taste with their feet

 Before a fly decides to regurgitate its digestive juices onto your sandwich, it can decide whether it likes the taste.
 Taste receptors located on their lower legs allow flies to determine whether its edible or not, which is why you will often see flies walking around on a food source.
-The good news is, flies need to land to taste their food – one of the reasons fly traps (link to product) are so effective!
+The good news is, flies need to land to taste their food – one of the reasons fly traps are so effective!

 Flies leave droppings…everywhere!